zigapk/GimVic-grades-and-absence-backend/README.md

 ===========================
 Backend for Gimnazija Vič's grades and absence statistics.

-Note: a MySQL database is needed.
+Note: a MySQL database is required.
 It's format must be exacly the same as shown in backup.sql file.

 Usage:
 -------
 1. compile it yourself using `go build` command (you may need to install some dependencies using `go get`)
 2. run it - by default it listens on port 8080 (can be modified in main.go file)
-3. navigate to some of following urls:
+3. navigate to any of following urls:

 <table>
   <tr>